 The trick is to find your product’s place in the market.
 It might be through unique value, superior quality, or versatility in use.
 Your job is to identify the attributes of your product that will give you leverage over your competitors for the same market.

-How To Position Your Products With Examples
+How To Position Your Products With Examples?

 Product positioning is the bee’s knees of marketing, although it often gets buried in overall brand marketing strategy.
-Knowledgeable people, which now includes you, pay more attention to creating a product positioning plan.
+Knowledgeable people, which now include you, pay more attention to creating a product positioning plan.
 Here are some strategies that could jumpstart your efforts.